P-p-H-d/mlib/README.md

 OPLIST
 ------

-An OPLIST is a fundamental notion of M\*LIB which hasn't be used in any other library.
+An OPLIST is a fundamental notion of M\*LIB that hasn't be used in any other library.
 In order to know how to operate on a type, M\*LIB needs additional information as the compiler doesn't know how to handle properly any type (contrary to C++).
-This is done by giving an operator list (or oplist in short) to any macro which needs to handle the type.
+This is done by giving an operator list (or oplist in short) to any macro that needs to handle the type.
 As such, an oplist as only meaning within a macro expansion.
 Fundamentally, this is the exposed interface of a type with documented ooperators using an associative array implemented with the only C preprocessor